DeScAI-Team/DeScAi/README.md

 Our primary goal is to launch the DeScAi platform by Q3 2026 & Integrate reviews with existing DeSci protocols.

-Success will be measured by:
+Success will be measured as achieving:
   - Review costs under $2
   - Review Generation in under 3 minutes
   - High throughput without loss of accuracy or functionality